siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/260-2025-03-04-navigation-with-viewmodels-and-state-preservation-in-jetpack-compose.md

   - Navigation with ViewModels
   - State Preservation
 ---
 Jetpack Compose has revolutionized Android UI development by providing a declarative UI framework that simplifies state management and UI updates.
 However, managing navigation and preserving state across composable screens remains a challenge, especially in dynamic applications where users interact with multiple screens and data persists across configuration changes.
-In this blog post, we’ll explore how to navigate using ViewModels and effectively preserve state in Jetpack Compose applications.
+In this article, we’ll explore how to navigate using ViewModels and effectively preserve state in Jetpack Compose applications.

 ---